 Standing up to a Narcissistic Mother

 Given that she genuinely believes she’s special and above all others, she will take that as a personal attack.
-Even if you sat her down and tried to talk to her in a loving way, you will only find yourself being manipulated, accused and gaslit.
+Even if you sat her down and tried to talk to her lovingly, you will only find yourself being manipulated, accused and gaslit.
 In fact, she’ll probably even turn around and say that you’re the narcissist.

 So, when it comes to standing up to a narcissistic mother, what is the best way to protect yourself, while causing the least amount of collateral damage as possible?